 - Robertson College

 - Royal Health Care Aide Training Program (Lethbridge)

 - Training Inc.

-What about training programs offered by employer organizations?
+Training programs offered by employer organizations

 Employer organizations with a valid licensing agreement with Alberta Health can use the curriculum for in-service training of their employees at their place of employment.
 Training administered through an employer may be used towards competency acquisition and skills maintenance.
 Individuals seeking academic credit towards certification as a health care aide must register in a program offered at a post-secondary institution.